- This event has passed.

 The forms of assistive technology this group utilizes are Snap & Read, Co-Writer, Google Tools, and Learning Ally.
 Each allows students to access and master grade-level curricula even though they each have dyslexia.
 When these students present to their own teachers and administrators, the adults pay attention and immediately recognize just how life-changing these tools are for students.

-This edWebinar will be of interest to elementary through middle school teachers, librarians, and school and district leaders.
-There will be time for questions at the end of the presentation.
+This recorded edWebinar will be of interest to elementary through middle school teachers, librarians, and school and district leaders.

 About the Presenter